xiyuan-fengyu/ppspider/README.md

 ![ppspiderJobs.en.png](https://i.loli.net/2018/08/29/5b862f27e2809.png)

 # Update Note
+2018-09-19 v0.1.18
+1. Change the reference address of the exported class in index.ts to the original path, so that the user can locate the source code location in the editor quickly.
+2. Print job detail when an error occurred.
+3. The number of job failures increases after all attempts fail.
+4. The parameter list of several methods declared in the logger to print log is changed to an indefinite parameter list.
+    The format parameter is no longer accepted.
+The indefinite parameter list is used as the message list, and the messages are automatically divided by '\n';
+    The logger automatically converts obj to string using JSON.stringify(obj, null, 4).
+5. Add a new property named "exeIntervalJitter" to OnStart, OnTime, FromQueue, it makes a random jitter in a range to the execution interval(exeInterval).
+    default: exeIntervalJitter = exeInterval * 0.25
+6. Add a new property named "running" to OnStart, OnTime, FromQueue to control the queue running status, default is true.
+    Change the running status like following:
+    ```
+    mainMessager.emit(MainMessagerEvent.QueueManager_QueueToggle_queueName_running, queueNameRegex: string, running: boolean)
+    ```
+7. The nedb related code in JobManager is rewritten with NedbDao
+8. Add a decorator @RequestMapping to declare the HTTP rest interface, providing the ability to dynamically add jobs remotely.
+    Returning the crawl results requires self-implementation (such as asynchronous url callbacks).

 2018-08-24 v0.1.17
 1. In job detail modal, add support to recursively load the parent job detail, add target="_blank" to all 'a' elements to open a new tab when clicked